Picky Eating: What’s a Mom to Do? (part one)

 Meals should not be restricted to foods they will readily accept with mom hovering over to make foods that are specially prepared for that child.
 Don’t do it mom, or you’ll be singing the picky child blues.

 There is a lot more I want to say, but this blog post may turn into a book if I’m not careful.
-Look for a continuation of what you as a mom can do to overcome the picky eating conundrum.
+Look for Part 2 of Picky Eating for what you as a mom can do to overcome the picky eating conundrum.
 There is hope!